barronh/DSMACC/README.md

     open('mcm_subset.kpp', 'w').write(txt);"
 ```

 Now make a master kpp file.
-The easiest approach is to copy the test/cri.kpp file and rename it to mcm.kpp.
+The easiest approach is to modify the copy in working.
 Replace the line `#INCLUDE CRI_subset.kpp` with `#INCLUDE mcm_subset.kpp`.
 Then follow the [compilation instructions](#compilation-instructions)

 ### Using the GEOS-Chem globchem.dat file